K12-Analytics-Engineering/bootcamp/docs/pc_setup_guide.md

 wsl --install --distribution Ubuntu;
 ```

+After running the command above, reboot your PC.
+After rebooting, Windows will prompt you to complete your Ubuntu setup by creating a username and password.

 Open a normal Command Prompt (not as an administrator) and run the commands bewlow.
 This uses Microsoft's package manager, `winget`, to install Windows Terminal, Visual Studio Code, and the GitHub CLI.
 ```sh
 winget install Microsoft.WindowsTerminal;